Thorndon railway station: First run for paying passengers

 The first timetable was published on 2 September 1885.

 The line to Paremata was opened on 21 September 1885 without any ceremony.
 A train of three carriages and a brake van left the Thorndon station at 9:10.
 There were 59 passengers booked, 42 to Paremata, 6 to Porirua, 3 to Tawa Flat and 8 to Johnsonville.
 Several excursions were made before 21 September but the passengers were guests of the company.
 The new station's connection to the telephone system was reported in October 1885.
 The line was opened to Plimmerton in October 1885 and to the Longburn terminus in November 1886.
 It had been planned to share Longburn Railway Station with the New Zealand Railways Department but no agreement could be reached.

 Services

-Passenger trains were run to the Longburn terminus and local trains to Johnsonville, Porirua or Paekakariki.
+Passenger trains were run to the Longburn terminus and local trains to Johnsonville, Porirua or Paekākāriki.
 By 1908 there were seven local trains each way on weekdays and Saturdays, and one each way on Sunday.

-The Government line from Wellington through the Wairarapa and the Manawatu Gorge also had a station at Longburn and Thorndon's passengers could change trains there for what became the Main Trunk Line and the rapidly expanding Government network.
+The Government line from Wellington through the Wairarapa and the Manawatū Gorge also had a station at Longburn and Thorndon's passengers could change trains there for what became the Main Trunk Line and the rapidly expanding Government network.